Silvio Berlusconi

-Family background and personal life
+Early life and family

 Berlusconi was born in 1936 in Milan, where he was raised in a middle-class family.
-His father, Luigi Berlusconi (1908–1989), was a bank employee, and his mother, Rosa Bossi (1911–2008), a housewife.
-He was the first of three children; he had a sister, Maria Francesca Antonietta (1943–2009), and has a brother, Paolo (born 1949).
-He has ten grandchildren.
+His father, Luigi Berlusconi, was a bank employee, and his mother, Rosa Bossi, a housewife.
+He was the first of three children; he had a sister, Maria Francesca Antonietta, and a brother, Paolo.

 After completing his secondary school education at a Salesian college, Berlusconi studied law at the University of Milan, graduating with honours in 1961, with a thesis on the legal aspects of advertising.
 He was not required to serve the standard one-year stint in the Italian army which was compulsory at the time.
-During his university studies, he was an upright bass player in a group formed with the now Mediaset Chairman and amateur pianist Fedele Confalonieri and occasionally performed as a cruise ship crooner.
-In later life, he wrote A.C.
-Milan's anthem with the Italian music producer and pop singer Tony Renis and Forza Italia's anthem with the opera director Renato Serio.
+During his university studies, he played upright bass in a group formed with the now Mediaset Chairman and amateur pianist Fedele Confalonieri and occasionally performed as a cruise ship crooner.
+In later life, he wrote AC Milan's anthem with the Italian music producer and pop singer Tony Renis and Forza Italia's anthem with the opera director Renato Serio.
 With the Neapolitan singer Mariano Apicella, he wrote two Neapolitan song albums: Meglio 'na canzone in 2003 and L'ultimo amore in 2006.

 In 1965, Berlusconi married Carla Elvira Dall'Oglio, and they had two children: Maria Elvira, better known as Marina (born 1966), and Pier Silvio (born 1969).
-By 1980, Berlusconi had established a relationship with the actress Veronica Lario (born Miriam Bartolini), with whom he subsequently had three children: Barbara (born 1984), Eleonora (born 1986) and Luigi (born 1988).
+By 1980, Berlusconi had established a relationship with the actress Veronica Lario (born Miriam Bartolini), with whom he subsequently had three children: Barbara (born 1984), Eleonora (born 1986), and Luigi (born 1988).
 He was divorced from Dall'Oglio in 1985, and married Lario in 1990.
 By this time, Berlusconi was a well-known entrepreneur, and his wedding was a notable social event.
 One of his best men was Bettino Craxi, a former prime minister and leader of the Italian Socialist Party.
 In May 2009, Lario announced that she was to file for divorce.

-On 28 December 2012, Berlusconi was ordered to pay his ex-wife Veronica Lario $48 million a year in a divorce settlement that was filed Christmas Day but could keep the $100 million house they live in with their three children.
+On 28 December 2012, Berlusconi was ordered to pay Lario $48 million a year in a divorce settlement, but could keep the $100 million house they lived in with their three children.

-In April 2017, Berlusconi appeared in a video promoting a vegetarian Easter campaign.
-He was shown cuddling lambs he had adopted to save from slaughtering for the traditional Easter Sunday feast; he did not confirm or deny whether he himself is a vegetarian.